Himanshu4732/travel_web/README.md

 # travel_web
-This is a very basic website . this repo is made to learn about Git
+This is a very basic website .
+This repo is made to learn about Git and its functionality